1,000+ Opportunities

 Tabs at the top of the page will show general program information, forms and resources, state specific · Planning and strategy methods and resources U.S. Department of Agriculture, For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.

-Based on current listing details, eligibility includes: State and local governments, nonprofits, and federally recognized tribes in rural areas with populations of 10,000 or less and below-poverty or 80%-of-median income thresholds.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local governments, nonprofits, and federally recognized tribes in rural areas with populations of 10,000 or less and below-poverty or 80%-of-median income thresholds.
+Confirm the full requirements in the official notice before applying.